ProfRandom/WCB-Canon/Canon Files/Meta 1 — Principles.md

 - The universe is filled with stars, but is mostly _not_ plasma.
     _(It was **at one time** — but that was a different epoch.)_
 - Neutron stars are real, but the universe is _not_ mostly neutronium.
-- Volatiles can form rocky planemos — but the cosmos is _overwhelmingly_ hydrogen and helium in gaseous form.
+- Volatiles can form rocky planemons — but the cosmos is _overwhelmingly_ hydrogen and helium in gaseous form.

+# 🔑 The SANC Principle

 ## Abstract
 **Major Topics:**